-Suppose the one you are remembering in memoria with this gift had a favorite place, one where you and them, and their loved ones, made and shared many memories.
-It could be a restaurant or some other place that is personal to their life story.
+Suppose the one you are remembering had a favorite place.
+One where you and them, and their loved ones, made and shared many memories.
+It could be a restaurant or some other place that is meaningful to their life story.

 What Do I Say When Giving a Sympathy Gift?

 A gift given to share sympathies with someone should not carry a reminder or a repetition over the loss you are both dealing with.
 Don’t apologize or show guilt.
 Focus on the positives.

 Let them know what this gift reminds you of — a special time or event that it’s meant to encapsulate, a good time that you will both remember well.

 Say you hope their memory will be honored with this gift, that you picked it out while thinking of one who has passed and, even then, it made you happy to remember them.

 Here are some more ideas on what you can say when someone dies.

 Daniel has been working in the funeral industry since 2010, speaking directly to grieving families as they made funeral arrangements.